This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Evaluating Stretch Requirements

-Always do hands-on stretch tests before sewing!
+Always perform hands-on stretch tests before cutting.

 Considering Drape and Structure Needs